 You can find turquoise water and perfect beaches up and down Barbados.
 One of our favorites is Bottom Bay.
 It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real desert island feel to it.

 Barbados’ teeming sea-life can also be viewed when out and about swimming and snorkeling.
 Bell Buoy reef, near Accra Beach is the perfect place to spot angel fish and parrot fish.
 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!
-Some of the best reefs to explore in Barbados can be found in this.
-Just make sure you take a great underwater camera with you – like this one.

 You can’t go wrong when it comes to beaches in Grenada, and one of our favorites throughout the Caribbean actually exists on this island – Grand Anse.
 This gorgeous long stretch of sand is the perfect place to unwind, and the swimming water here is calm, warm, and full of wonderful varied shades of blue.
 There are several hotel resorts that dot the coastline here, so it’s a great place to be based if staying on the island.

 Morne Rouge beach is another favorite of ours.
 The white sand here not only looks beautiful, but its gentle gradient down into the water makes it a safe spot to swim and shore snorkel.
 This is regarded as one of the best snorkeling spots on the island too.
 However we would say that the snorkeling in Barbados is probably better than Grenada.